 Regarding “properly managed risk” - The majority of your financial investments should be in low-cost ETFs / mutual funds with fund concentrations based on your risk profile, including regular rebalancing and tax efficiency strategies (e.g., tax-loss harvesting).

 Investing in individual projects (companies, Real Estate projects, etc.) may be appropriate.
 However, only do so with sufficient research and discipline of only investing a smaller portion of your total wealth.
 It takes time to properly invest in individual projects.
 Be honest about how much time you really have.
-Think of a barbell strategy for risk management.
+Consider an investment barbell strategy for risk-adjusted return management.